BenH11235/XORcism/README.md

 ## 0.0 The Pitch

 XORcism is a FOSS command-line tool that breaks "rotating xor" style ciphers.
 It is written in [Rust](https://www.rust-lang.org/), with a moderate emphasis on test cases, parallelism, running time and memory efficiency.
-XORcism takes about 12 seconds on a standard laptop to decrypt a full bible that's been encrypted with a 975-byte key, which you're invited to try for yourself (`xorcism tora_cipher_975.bin`).
+XORcism takes about 6 seconds on a standard laptop to decrypt a full bible that's been encrypted with a 975-byte key, which you're invited to try for yourself (`xorcism tora_cipher_975.bin`).

 Xorcism supports both xor and modulo-2^32-addition based encryption.
 Support for modulo-947 multiplication can easily be added, if that sort of thing ever becomes popular.
 Usage is simple and blunt: `xorcism <INPUT_FILE>` works.

 ## 0.1 The Anti-Pitch

-* "Vigenere cipher bearkers" exist online
-* No guarantees on probability of success
+XORcism solves a long-solved entry-level cryptographic problem.
+This is a problem you're introduced to in lecture 3 of crypto 101, and for which you could probably get a serviceable solution by running a Google search for "Vigenère cipher decryptor", clicking "view source" on the first result and making some minor modifications to the Javascript that appears.
+It contains a long apology about how it doesn't work for many interesting cases, and why the authors could not provide better guarantees on the output.

-## 0.2 How does it work?
+## 0.2 The algorithm in a nutshell

+Very similar to the one used by the first person to ever break this kind of cipher, with some "enhancements" we had to introduce to get the thing to work.
+The steps are:

+1. Pick maximum key length that still means ciphertext can be decrypted in theory (unicity distance) and won't take more than about 10 seconds for the entire decryption process
+2. Score key lengths using coincidence counting, using a 95% confidence interval score; penalize lengths for having a divisor with a high score
+3. Pick candidate key length _k_.
+Parition ciphertext into _k_ parts and brute-force each part assuming a single-character key, looking for the most likely candidate plaintext.
+4. Re-assemble the plaintexts into a large plaintext.
+5. If the end user is not satisfied with the result, try again for the next most highly scored key length.
+6. Repeat until out of key length, or user hits ctrl+C in anger.

 ## 1. Why did you write this?

 1. It seemed like a good way to get better at Rust.
 2. We took note of Halvar Flake's [Keynote Talk](https://www.sstic.org/media/SSTIC2018/SSTIC-actes/2018_ouverture/SSTIC2018-Slides-2018_ouverture-flake.pdf) at [SSTIC 2018](https://www.sstic.org) where he argues that tools in the RE community are closed-source, closed-binary, unit-test-free, memory-inefficient, throwaway single-threaded python "frameworks" with zero interoperability or separation of concerns, full of "deadline is tomorrow" hacks, written to check a box for a presentation that's full of non-reproducible examples and non-applicable hyperbolic claims.
-This tool was written to be an antithesis to everything he complained about.
+This tool strives to be an antithesis to everything he complained about, an apologizes for any way that it falls short.

 #2.
 Technical Details